hyperhq/docs.hyper.sh-hyper/Feature/container/func.md

 4. The queued calls are processed in the ***First-In-First-Out*** manner.
 However we cannot guarantee the function execution will be completed in such order.
 5. Hyper Func maintains a 50MB cache for each function (**not call**).
 The cache is used to store the STDOUT of **completed** function calls.
 These data need to be fetched by `hyper func get`.
 Otherwise the cache will be rotated once full.
 6. For each function call, the max data size of STDIN and STDOUT is 5MB.
+7. The headers of HTTP request and the env config of function will be as the environment variable of container.

 ## Usage